SomnathAmbati/SmartVote_CICD_PIPELINE/README.md

 - SSH access should be available with the private key.

 ### 5. Access the Application
-Once deployed, the application will be accessible at http://<EC2-IP>:80.
+Once deployed, the application will be accessible at http://<EC2-IP>:9090.

+### 6. SonarQube Integration
+   - The SmartVote project integrates SonarQube into the CI pipeline to ensure automated checks for code quality, security, and maintainability on every commit.

+   #### SonarQube helps monitor:
+      - Code smells
+      - Bugs
+      - Vulnerabilities
+      - Code coverage
+      - Duplicated code
+      Note: Code coverage reports can be improved by adding test scripts and integrating them into the pipeline.

 ## How It Works
 ### CI Pipeline:
 - The Jenkins pipeline builds the frontend and backend Docker images.
 - The REACT_APP_BACKEND_URL is dynamically set using the EC2 public IP during the pipeline run.
 - Images are then pushed to Docker Hub.
+- Runs SonarQube analysis.

 ### CD Pipeline:
 - The EC2 instance fetches the latest Docker images.